umyemri/archinstaller/README.md

 Designed to work on a Dell XPS 13 9360 (aka kunkun).

-Takes some pointers from https://github.com/LukeSmithxyz/LARBS but ultimately this is designed so I make my own solutions.
+Takes some pointers from @LukeSmithxyz LARBS: https://github.com/LukeSmithxyz/LARBS, but ultimately this is designed so I make my own solutions.

 ## Basic Features
 * Full Luks LVM2 Disk Encryption - only for theft deterrent: https://en.wikipedia.org/wiki/Plausible_deniability